Rose Red (miniseries): Part 3

 Annie Wheaton has discovered a dollhouse that is a miniature replica of Rose Red.
 While standing on a chair in an attempt to reach the dollhouse, she falls and is knocked unconscious.
 Rachel Wheaton and Steve Rimbauer see her fall and attempt to render first aid.
 Meanwhile, on the other side of the house, Rose Red's windows and doors mysteriously open again.
 Emery Waterman, realizing that his mother's screams were not an illusion, rushes outside to look for his mother.
-He runs into Dr. Miller, who warns him to stay away and then flees.
+He runs into Dr. Miller, who warns him to stay away, and then flees.
 Emery chases Miller but cannot catch him, so he returns to Rose Red.
 Miller, continuing to frantically run around the grounds of the house, is found and attacked by the ghost of Kevin Bollinger.

 Emery attempts to convince the others that they should all leave.
 They refuse, and Emery tries to depart on his own.
 As he does so, he runs into the ghosts of Pam Asbury and Deanna Petrie (Yvonne Sciò), the movie star who vanished in the house in the 1940s.
 Emery has the power to make apparitions disappear by repeating the phrase "not there," and avoids the deadly fate of his mother and Dr. Miller.
 As Emery is about to leave Rose Red, Annie Wheaton wakes and via psychokinesis causes the doors of Rose Red to slam shut.
 Emery's hand is caught in the door, and some of his fingers are severed.
 While the others assist Emery, Joyce Reardon asks Annie to continue to keep the doors and windows sealed, promising to give her the dollhouse if she does so.
-However, Steve soon discovers that he is able to communicate with Annie telepathically, and she begins to form a friendship with him.
+However, Steve soon discovers that he can communicate with Annie telepathically, and she begins to form a friendship with him.

 Later, Steve relives some repressed memories of a visit to the house with his drunken mother during which a ghostly Ellen Rimbauer appeared to him and called on Steve to aid her in continuing Rose Red's unending construction.
-Meanwhile, Emery suspects that Annie, not some "spirit of Rose Red", is keeping the house sealed.
-Nick confirms Emery's suspicions, and then informs the group that Bollinger appeared to have hanged himself in the library.
-The group begins to speculate that Rose Red has never been in a dormant state, and that the mansion's supernatural powers are linked to Annie and Steve (whose psychic abilities become apparent only when he is in the house because of his familial connection to the property).
+Meanwhile, Emery suspects that Annie, not some "spirit of Rose Red," is keeping the house sealed.
+Nick confirms Emery's suspicions and then informs the group that Bollinger appeared to have hanged himself in the library.
+The group begins to speculate that Rose Red has never been a dead cell, merely dormant, and that the mansion's supernatural powers are linked to Annie and Steve (whose psychic abilities become apparent only when he is in the house because of his familial connection to the property).
 Nick correctly guesses that Joyce brought the psychics to the house in an attempt to reawaken Rose Red rather than simply investigate it.